 Try out PeopleDoc free of charge for three months: digitise your HR processes and switch to electronic document management.

-Use the SAP Litmos learning management system free of charge until the end of June, and offer your staff an attractive learning platform.
+Use the SAP Litmos learning management system and offer your staff an attractive learning platform.

-You are not alone.
+HR departments are not alone during the corona-crisis.
 There are countless unanswered questions to which there are already many answers.
 The HR Cosmos community consists of 2,400 members offering support.
 Use the community’s boundless HR knowledge and discuss with others online.